 Since 2017 she is part of the core tutor team of the course offered by the Amsterdam organization If I Can’t Dance I Don’t Want to Be Part of Your Revolution at the Dutch Art Institute | Roaming Academy.
 In 2017 she was also a visiting tutor and curator at the MA Artistic Research at KABK, Den Haag, and an advisor at Das Theatre in Amsterdam.

 Together with artist Jacopo Miliani, she is the co-author of the book Whispering Catastrophe.
 On the Language of Men Loving Men in Japan forthcoming for SelfPleasurePublishing.
-In fall 2018 Sara will join the Bard Center for Curatorial Studies as a visiting research fellow.
+In the Fall semester 2018 Sara will join the Bard Center for Curatorial Studies as a visiting research fellow.